 “Confessional poetry too easily collapses into self-exploitation and too rarely approaches universality.
 But Day’s generous collection is that rara avis, the successful, indeed gripping, autobiography in verse.”

-— Patricia Monahan, Booklist
+— Patricia Monaghan, Booklist

 For Fire in the Garden (1997):